Manaslu Circuit Trek

 Yes.
 As a trekker, the Manaslu Restricted Area Permit (RAP, USD 100/week) is required, as well as MCAP or ACAP entry permits (USD 3040 each).
 Independent trekkers may also be required to have a TIMS card.
 The licensing is typically done by licensed trekking agencies, which make access to remote areas legal and available.

 The climb is within a limited region, and thus, an enumerator of the TAAN-certified guide is required.
-The vast majority of guides are also holders of tourism degrees, which guarantees safety, knowledge of the routes and culture.
+The vast majority of guides are also holders of tourism degrees, which guarantees safety and knowledge of the routes and culture.
 Guides handle logistics, help in the permit process, and keep track of health challenges related to altitude.

 Teahouses are mainly accommodated and are available in simple rooms with beds, blankets, and shared or individual bathrooms.
-The amenities get less as the altitude increases, and there is intermittent electricity, no running water and poorly built heating, but the hospitality and local culture compensate for the lack of comfort.
+The amenities get less as the altitude increases, and there is intermittent electricity, no running water, and poorly built heating, but the hospitality and local culture compensate for the lack of comfort.

 Teahouses along the route offer Nepali and Tibetan foods such as dal bhat, noodles, momos, thukpa, and porridge.
 Meals are hearty, designed to sustain trekkers through long days of walking.
 At higher-altitude villages, the menu becomes simpler due to limited supplies, so it’s advisable to carry snacks or energy bars for extra fuel.